 At the table, snow geese do not enjoy the reputation of their darker neighbors in our marshes, the white-fronted goose, a/k/a specklebelly.
 We call that bird the “ribeye in the sky” as they are usually fat and lovely.
 Not so the snow goose, whose other name is the unflattering “sky carp.”

 Snow geese are primarily eaters of green things, not grain.
 Grass will keep you lean.
 Grain makes you fat.
 So snows are rarely pudgy.
 And their skin?
-Like Mystique or Nightcrawler in the X-Men, it’s blue.
+It’s blue.
 Weird, I know.
 Looks unnerving plucked and roasted.
 But then again, I rarely bother with this anymore.
 Snow goose feathers are harder to pluck than any other waterfowl I know.
-So I skin them.
+So I skin most of them.

 I also used wild yellowfoot mushrooms, which can be hard to find.
 If you have access to a fancy supermarket, buy them, or buy beech mushrooms.
 If that’s not an option, any fresh mushroom will do.
 Don’t have celery root?
 Use potatoes.
 No barley?
 Rye or wheat berries would also work, although rye takes a long time to cook.
 No duck fat?
 Use lard or butter.
 No duck stock?
 Use beef stock.